dwatrous/fraudstop/README.md

 fraudstop
 =========

-FraudStop is a RESTful credit card fraud detection service implemented in bottlepy.
-More details here https://fraudstop.simplecreditcardpayments.com/
+FraudStop is a RESTful credit card fraud detection service: https://fraudstop.simplecreditcardpayments.com/

+This repository contains libraries for accessing the fraudstop service.